redhatstuart/nodejs-todo/README.md

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores like a hoarder.

+# For the ASA/ESA demo challenge, please see the delivery script entitled "modernize.txt"

 ## Requirements

 - [Node and npm](http://nodejs.org)